 3. Search for scholarships

 Many of the scholarships I applied to had an essay component.
 If writing isn’t your forte, find the help that you need from a friend, parent, or teacher.
+They can give you advice on how to start, what to write about, and how to improve it once you have a draft.
 Have them read your essays and provide overall feedback about how you can make them better.
 Keep track of the essays you write as well as the prompts, because you might be able to reuse some.
+Being a great writer isn’t necessary for writing a great essay.
+It just means you may have to put in a little extra work—but it’s worth it.

 4. Get ready for college

-- Pay your admission deposit by the date your college mandates.
+- Pay your admission deposit.
+And make sure it’s by the date your college mandates.

 - Submit, submit, submit!
-I cannot stress enough how important it is to submit essential information like your official final high school transcripts, college transcripts from dual enrollment, remaining SAT/ ACT scores, AP scores, and IB scores after you graduate.
+Submitting essential information like your official final high school transcripts, college transcripts from dual enrollment, remaining SAT/ ACT scores, AP scores, and IB scores after you graduate is crucial.
 Lastly, submit your immunization and health history forms!
 If not, you might have holds placed on your enrollment.

 - Sign up for orientation as soon as possible.
 This is your chance to learn more about the campus, students, and staff—plus you’ll get to start picking your classes.
 When it comes to choosing courses, the adage “the early bird gets the worm” applies.
 Don’t wait last minute if you can help it!